23 (23 album)

-23 is a collaboration album by German rap duo 23, composed of Bushido and Sido, released on 14 October 2011 in three different editions: standard, premium and deluxe.
+23 is a collaboration album by German rappers by Bushido and Sido appearing under the duo name "23".
+It released on October 14, 2011 in three different editions: standard, premium and deluxe.
 Adding all releases from both rappers together it was their 23rd release.

 Background

 Bushido and Sido are both successful rappers from Germany.
 The former friends had a fallout in 2004 when Bushido left their label Aggro Berlin as a result from a dispute with the owners and founders of the label.
 Afterwards both rappers insulted and dissed each other in public on numerous occasions.
 Early in 2011, they reconciled after an eight-year hip hop rivalry and began to work on the album.

 Singles

 Two singles were released: "So mach ich es" and "Erwachsen sein".
 The video for the first single was shot in Kyiv and directed by Specter one of the former CEOs of Aggro Berlin.
 The second single features German singer Peter Maffay, who re-sung elements of his 1983 song "Nessaja" from the album Tabaluga oder die Reise zur Vernunft.